annaproxy/train-simulation/README.md

 # Train Seating Simulation
-Summary: I do fun stuff with netlogo
+Summary: I do fun stuff with netlogo.
+This code sucks.
+Don't look at it.
+No one uses netlogo, so I hope it'll be fine

 ## How it works
 Passengers have certain parameters.